Jumia Technologies AG (JMIA): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2012 Launch of Jumia in Nigeria Marked the beginning of Jumia's operations as an online retailer in Africa.
+2012 Launch of Jumia in Lagos, Nigeria Marked the start of the company's operations as an online retailer in the continent's largest economy.

-2015 Launch of JumiaPay (formerly Jumia One) Introduced a payment platform to facilitate online transactions, enhancing user convenience and security.
+2015 Introduction of JumiaPay (formerly Jumia One) Created a proprietary payment platform to address Africa's fragmented payment infrastructure and build customer trust.

-2019 Initial Public Offering (IPO) on the NYSE Became the first African tech company to be listed on the New York Stock Exchange, raising approximately $196 million.
+2019 Initial Public Offering (IPO) on the NYSE Became the first African tech company listed on the New York Stock Exchange, raising approximately $196 million in net proceeds.

 Jumia Technologies AG (JMIA) Ownership Structure

-Jumia Technologies AG is a publicly listed company, trading under the ticker symbol JMIA on the New York Stock Exchange (NYSE).
-As a public company, its shares are available for purchase by the general public, and it is subject to regulatory requirements and reporting standards set by the Securities and Exchange Commission (SEC).
+Jumia Technologies AG is a publicly listed entity trading under the ticker symbol JMIA on the New York Stock Exchange.
+This public status subjects the company to rigorous reporting requirements from the U.S. Securities and Exchange Commission (SEC), ensuring a high degree of transparency for investors seeking comprehensive financial data and valuation tools.

 Shareholder Type Ownership, % Notes